johnnncodes/laravelsnippets/readme.md

 ### How to contribute?

 #### Bug fixes
-- Just fork the repository, apply your bug fix and send a pull request on the .
+- Just fork the repository, apply your bug fix and send a pull request on the **development** branch.

 #### Features
 - File an issue on this repo with a title that looks like this: [Proposal] Admin Dashboard.